pangeo-data/pangeo/docs/setup_guides/cloud.rst

         loadBalancerIP: <GCE_EXTERNAL_IP>

 Instead of `GCE_EXTERNAL_IP`.

+Replace `clientId`, `clientSecret` and `callbackUrl` values in the `secret_config.yaml` file with the values obtained from the GitHub app that you create for this.

 Alternatively, you can also change authentication method, see the `Zero to Jupyterhub`_ guide for more information on that.